 Back in 2014 I had to drive to Bath early one summer's morning to drop off a box of mounted prints, my application for a RPS visual arts associateship.
 Photography is many things: a medium, a family of technologies, an art form, a document, allegory, a discourse and more.
 On that basis I'd opted for this qualification as it helped me sharpen up the basic elements of my practice such as camera handling, how to build up a small body of work and how write a statement.
 The validation of the award is nice, too.

 The run up to, and day of, my assessment in Bath was, however, enough to test the most stoic and unsuperstitious of people:

 2. Shortly after leaving home at 5 a.m.
 I become blocked and stranded on the level crossing at Portslade by a white van driver while the alarm is sounding and a train is approaching.

-3. Later, while driving through roadworks, a truck jumps a red light and heads straight at me in the single-lane.
+3. Later, while driving through roadworks near Salisbury, a truck jumps a red light and heads straight at me in the single-lane.

-5. I get stuck in traffic in Bath behind a 13 bus.
+5. In the outskirts of Bath I become stuck in a traffic jam, behind a 13 bus.

-6. My panel is finally reviewed at 3.20 pm straight after a hang so awesome one of the judges who loved it only half-jokingly commented he would "fight anyone who disagreed".
+6. My work is assessed late in the day, after another application so impressive that one of the judges jokingly commented he would "fight anyone who disagreed".